Choose another writer in this calendar:

 the same house.
 Rough, a retired police inspector, rescues Mrs

 Manningham and helps her to regaing confidence in herself.

 In the British screen version from 1940 Anton Walbrook played the villain, outwardly suave but eyes shining with cruelty.
 At the end, utterly defeated, he cradles his rubies with childish passion and the ex-detective, who has caught him, lets him be for the moment.
-George Cukor's film adaptation (1944) was a study of psychological dominance and abuse through manipulative words and actions.
+George Cukor's film adaptation (1944), entitled with a single word Gaslight, was a study of psychological dominance and abuse through manipulative words and actions.
 In the play the woman was a long-time spinster, but in the film Ingrid Bergman is much younger; Charles Boyer played the role of her husband.
 Bergman won the Best Actress Award for her performance as a victimized woman.
 "Bergman wasn't normally a timid woman; she was healthy," Cukor said later.
 "To reduce someone like that to a scared, jittering creature in interesting and dramatic."
 An earlier film adaptation of the story was made in England in 1939-40, but MGM kept it out of circulation to benefit its own production.

 Hamilton's Hangover Square from 1941 was a grim

 schizophrenic named George Harvey Bone, who lives in the lower depths